Within your project, add a collaborator in Workspace

 - All insurance claims will require retaining all original packing materials and clear photographic documentation of the damaged artwork and damaged packing materials submitted to CBCA

-- Add an artwork to your favorites by clicking HEART
+- Add an artwork to your favorites by clicking the heart icon

-- Add a recently viewed artwork to a project by clicking +add to project
+- Add a favorite artwork or a recently viewed artwork to a project by clicking the + icon

 - Access favorites and recently viewed in the Workspace or in your account